zacgerber/backend-mimic-assessment/README.md

 # Mimic
-Build a "mimic" dict that maps each word that appears in the alice.txt file to a list of all the words that immediately follow that word in the file.
+Build a "mimic" dict that maps each word that appears in the [alice.txt](./alice.txt) file to a list of all the words that immediately follow that word in the file.
 The list of words can be be in any order and should include duplicates.
-So for example the key "and" might have the list ["then", "best", "then", "after", ...] listing all the words which came after "and" in the text.
+For example, the key `"and"` might have the list `["then", "best", "then", "after", ...]` listing all the words which came after "and" in the entire text.

-For development, use the short `imdev.txt` file.
-When your python mimic dictionary is created from this file, it should look like this if you print it out:
+For development, use the short [imdev.txt](./imdev.txt) file.
+When your mimic dictionary is created from this file, it should look like this when printed:
 ```python
 {
     '' : ['I']